 Montauk, New York

-Some vacations need to embody surfer culture’s ethos—waves, surfing, eating, sun and more waves.
-One that does is Montauk, the South Fork town at the tip of Long Island that’s considered one of the top surfing spots on the East Coast.
-Unlike in the neighboring Hamptons, the scene is better suited to explorers than scenesters, in part because of its actual beach access, six state parks and its authentic identity as a year-round fishing village.
+A classic getaway for New Yorkers for as long as we can remember, Montauk offers everything from upscale dining and shopping to surfer-worthy waves and beaches.
+It’s also better-suited to explorers than scenesters, largely because of its six state parks and role as a year-round fishing village.
 Book the kids a session of CoreysWave’s Kids Surfing Academy (516-639-4879, coreyswave.com) or if they prefer boating, head to Puff N Putt (631-668-4473, puffnputt.com) on Lake Fort, where you can rent everything from a kayak to a sailboat or play mini-golf.
 But don’t miss the chance to explore Montauk Point State Park (631-668-3781, nysparks.com/parks/61).
 Awaiting are the 1796, still-active Montauk Point Lighthouse (631-668-2544, montauklighthouse.com), with a museum inside; meandering wooded trails; and the chance to do some surf fishing, picnicking and, yes—more surfing.

 STAY: The cozy Ocean Resort Inn (631-668-2300, oceanresortinn.com) situated right on the Atlantic, is just a short walk from downtown.